camalot/mkdocs-test/docs/java/troubleshooting/index.md

     -e TYPE=PURPUR

+!!! note

-> NOTE: the `VERSION` variable is used to lookup a build of Purpur to download
+    The `VERSION` variable is used to lookup a build of Purpur to download

 Extra variables:
 - `PURPUR_BUILD=LATEST` : set a specific Purpur build to use